 An end-point assessment for an apprentice must not be booked until this minimum duration has been met.
-This is pre-requisite and requirement within the end-point assessment gateway and ESFA apprenticeship funding rules.
+This is a pre-requisite and a requirement within the end-point assessment gateway and ESFA apprenticeship funding rules.

 For help and support regarding these requirements, contact ESFA via:

 Be one step ahead in preparation for End Point Assessments and get your staff fully trained and certificated as EPA Accredited Assessors.

 Specific apprenticeship standards have clear guidelines regarding EPA Assessment staff, subject to meeting the requirements as set out in the assessment plan and meeting IMI EPAO criteria.
 IMI approved centres and Apprentice employers, can use trained and certificated staff as part of the EPA process, along with IMI Appointed Independent Assessors.

 Included within the IMI EPAO criteria, all EPA staff will be required to complete a conflicts of interest statement, per EPA event to ensure total independence of assessment.